jhonrocha/graphql-hooks/README.md

 Coming soon!

+## Testing

+Check out [graphql-hooks-mock-client](packages/graphql-hooks-mock-client) for an easy way to write tests with `graphql-hooks`

 ## Migrating from Apollo

 For a real life example, compare the next.js [with-apollo](https://github.com/zeit/next.js/tree/canary/examples/with-apollo) vs [with-graphql-hooks](https://github.com/zeit/next.js/tree/canary/examples/with-graphql-hooks).
 We have feature parity and the `main-*.js` bundle is a whopping **93% smaller** (7.9KB vs 116KB).